HugoNikanor/yapigen/README.md

 Should [prettify][prettify] be ran on the generated code before writing it out?

+#### `gensym-seed`
+Seed for symbol generator.
+Takes an array of 4 32-bit integers (meaning that more significant bits than that will most likely be removed.
+Integers in Javascript are weird).

 #### `string_formats`
 Extra [string formats](#string-formats).
 A mapping from names to format